 I warmly welcome anyone navigating this profound phase of life to join us.
 Join me for a six-week somatic writing series on Living with Chronic Pain during Perimenopause.
 If you don’t live with chronic pain, but are exploring, entering, or are in the Perimenopausal stage, you are welcome.

-I have worked with professionals who have given their best to support me or release my pain, yet they were not so impactful.
+I have worked with medical professionals who have given their best to support me or relieve my pain, yet they were not so impactful.

 Somatic practices have given me a sense of presence in my body, allowing me to witness and notice what is there—being seen by myself has been an empowering experience.
 This liberating experience offers new light to whatever is present in front of me.
 This is the art and science of cultivating S.L.O.W.
 Presence with attention, intention, and agency.